Ishita95-harvad/FurnishEazy--ML-workflow-through-Orange-using-a-Case-Study-Part-1-/README.md

 Next Steps
 This is Part-1 of the case study.
 Future sections will dive deeper into model tuning, advanced feature engineering, and real-world deployment strategies.

-### Contributors

-Ishita (Lead Developer)

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the Analytical Vidhya License.